chace-carey/GroCalc/CONDUCT.md

 We encourage people to bring up problems with each other and commend group members when they did a good job.

+## Diversity, Equity, and Inclusion

+In order to make sure everyone feels included and safe within our group, our team will make sure to reach out to team members that don't seem to be contributing or seem timid while contributing to ensure this person knows they are welcome and apperciated.
+Or, if someone feels as if one person is starting to discriminate, isolate, or overpower one of the members of the group, then we encourage that person to call it out within group discussions in order to solve the problem and not allow it to linger.